NIH-NEI/fhir-for-research-workshop/slides/slides.md

 **SMART on FHIR walkthrough**

 The `clientId` parameter is a specific string obtained after registering the app in the EHR manually.
-Replace `"my_web_app"` with your specific app identifier.
+You would replace `"my_web_app"` with a specific app identifier for a production implementation.

 ``` javascript
 <script>